badKAPAV/Wallzy/README.md

 This solo project is a labor of love, and your feedback is invaluable!
 If you encounter any bugs, have feature suggestions, or just want to say hello, please don't hesitate to reach out.

 📧 **Email me at: [kapav.dev@gmail.com](mailto:kapav.dev@gmail.com)**

-Help us build the best expense tracker for you.
-Thank you for your support!